 (NEW) "Pier 10" Royal Caribbean Terminal 3

-On December 5, 2018, the port authority company (Board of Trustees of the Galveston Wharves) signed with RCCL a MoU agreement for development and concession of a new (Royal Caribbean-exclusive) cruise terminal.
+On December 5, 2018, the port authority company (Board of Trustees of the Galveston Wharves) signed with RCG-Royal Caribbean Group an MoU agreement for the development and concession of a new (Royal Caribbean-exclusive) cruise terminal.
 The project was approved on December 11, 2019.
 This is a long-term (20-year initial) lease deal that could be extended (via 4 consecutive 10-year options) up to 60-year exclusive terminal concession rights.

-The new Royal Caribbean terminal will be sized approx 18,600 m2 (200,000 ft2) and built on 10 acres (40,500 m2) of land at Pier 10 (port's southeast section).
-The new terminal has capacity to berth even Oasis-class ships (world's largest).
-Royal Caribbean Terminal 3 will feature dedicated bus parking, taxi ranks, large car parking, facial recognition technology.
+The new Royal Caribbean terminal is sized approx 18,600 m2 (200,000 ft2) and built on 10 acres (40,500 m2) of land at Pier 10 (port's southeast section).
+The new passenger terminal has capacity to berth even Oasis-class liners (the world's largest).
+Cruise Terminal 3 features dedicated bus parking, taxi ranks, large car parking, facial recognition technology.

-The construction works on the USD 100 million facility were planned to start in April 2020 and scheduled for completion in November 2021.
-However, due to the global Coronavirus pandemic, in early-March RCCL requested a 1-year extension for starting construction works.
-RCCL's proposal was approved on April 28, 2020.
-The initial plans included here in 2021 to be homeported Allure OTS (starting November 10).
+The construction works on the USD 100 million terminal facilities were planned to start in April 2020 and scheduled for completion in November 2021.
+However, due to the Coronavirus crisis, in early-March RCG requested a 1-year extension for starting construction works (rescheduled for April 1, 2021).
+RCG's proposal was approved on April 28, 2020.
+The initial plans included here in 2021 to be homeported Allure OTS (starting November 10), but the ship's homeporting was rescheduled for Nov 2022.

 Cruise ship terminal directions and parking